Wednesday, December 3, 2025

 The chamber leading up to the Plasma Beam is a massive room full of Spider Ball tracks and various puzzles.
 This is my least favorite room in the game, because it's an ascent all the way and if you fall, you start over.

 Another semi-menacing Chozo statue that triggers a pathway.
-The Chozo are interesting creatures, and it's unfortunate that they've all died off by the time of the Metroid series.
-I'd like to see more of them in one of these games, if possible.
-But that won't happen, because THEY'RE DEAD!
-THEY'RE DEAD ALRIGHT!?
+The Chozo are interesting creatures, and it's unfortunate that they've all died off by the time of the Metroid series except for the few evil ones we got in Metroid Dread.

 Do Not Taunt Happy Fun Ball.